taw10/crystfel/doc/man/crystfel_geometry.5.md

 The highest-level group should always be called **all**.

 All members of a group need to be defined before defining the group.
-This means that the group definitions must come **after** the panel definitions, and the groups should be defined from the bottom to top level of the hierarchy - the **all** group coming last.
+This means that the group definitions shuld come **after** the panel definitions, and the groups should be defined from the bottom to top level of the hierarchy with the **all** group coming last.
+As a convenience, CrystFEL 0.11.1 and later defer processing **group** lines until the rest of the geometry file has been read.
+That means that you can put your **group** lines near the top of the file, but the groups must still be defined from bottom to top level.
+To maintain compatability with CrystFEL 0.11.0, tools that write geometry files (e.g. **align_detector**) from later CrystFEL versions will put the group directives at the end of the file.

 If you do not define any groups, CrystFEL will automatically create the **all** group for you, containing all panels in a flat hierarchy.
 This allows basic